brendanonymous/pop-topics/frontend/README.md

-This the frontend, how u doin shordy
+This da frontend, how u doin shordy